Highway 3 – Hope to Elkford

 • Highway 3 Destination Development Strategy – Destination BC – SUMMARY Report

-COMMUNITIES financially SUPPORT HWY 3 FOR 2024
+COMMUNITIES FINANCIALLY SUPPORTED HWY 3 FOR 2024

 In 2024, the Highway 3 communities supported the project financially through their partnership with the Destination BC Co-op marketing program utilizing the existing Highway 3 marketing agency THE NUMBER.
 The Similkameen Valley Planning Society was the lead applicant for the group.
-Activities supplemented the grant-funded projects the regions started in 2024 and our funding commitment concluded March 31, 2025 with the final report submitted to Destination BC April 15.
+Activities supplemented the grant-funded projects the regions started in 2024, and our funding commitment concluded March 31, 2025 with the final report submitted to Destination BC April 15.

-Key activities included the introduction of Email marketing with four seasonal newsletters leading to new seasonal blogs with 4,800+ subscribers while the main focus of effort was a digital Fall Campaign, supported by Social Media posts on Facebook and Instagram.
+Key activities included the introduction of Email marketing with four seasonal newsletters leading to new seasonal blogs with 4,800+ subscribers, while the main focus of effort was a digital Fall Campaign, supported by Social Media posts on Facebook and Instagram.
 New assets and content supported the campaign and website with a new community profile summary page, updated community pages, new blogs, videos, and ad creative.

 ABOUT THE DBC CO-OP MARKETING GROUP FOR FY 2024/25